 Health Care Theme

 Coordinating complex care across multiple providers and systems remains a major challenge for families of CYSHCN, who require services beyond those needed by most children due to chronic conditions.
-Although CYSHCN represent nearly one in five children in the United States, more than 85 percent—over 12 million children and their families — report not having access to a well-organized system of care.
-Digital care plans—comprehensive, portable Personal Health Records (PHRs) integrated with Electronic Health Records (EHRs) —a re evidence-based tools to support coordination, but most families still rely on paper.
-FHIR offers a path to better integration and usability, though adoption remains limited.
+Although CYSHCN represent nearly one in five children in the United States, more than 85 percent—over 12 million children and their families—report not having access to a well-organized system of care.
+Digital care plans—comprehensive, portable personal health records (PHRs) integrated with electronic health records (EHRs)—are promising tools to support care coordination, but many families still rely on manual tools such as binders and notebooks.
+FHIR-enabled digital health tools offer a path to better integration and usability for families, though adoption remains limited.

 - Evaluate the feasibility of a digital PHR mobile application with FHIR-enabled EHR integration to coordinate care for CYSHCN.